dotlang/language/doc/RFE.md

 Y - What does `%X` without paren mean?
 It can be used to create a default instance (every field 0 or empty)

-? - If we can write: `var x: BasicShape = myCircle` then we should be able to call a function like:
+Y - If we can write: `var x: BasicShape = myCircle` then we should be able to call a function like:
 `func process(x: BasicShape)` -> `process(x)`
 But we have said that only `this` parameter can be dynamic typed.
 I think it's ok.
 Because assignment is one thing, but function call is different.